NREL/MAGMA/readme.md

 2. Edit input_data.csv to point to the required databases, input files, and generator categories for your project.
 3. Edit run_html_output.R to point to your input_data.csv
 4. Run: ```source('run_html_output.R')```

+Notes:
-5. If you have trouble with the render function, make sure the "rmarkdown" package is installed.
+1. If you have trouble with the render function, make sure the "rmarkdown" package is installed.
 If there are issues locating or sourcing files, make sure the appropriate working directories and paths are setup correctly.
-6. You can choose to run individual chunks or the entire script.
+2. You can choose to run individual chunks or the entire script.
 This is setup in the input_data.csv file.
 There should no longer be inter-dependencies between chunks.
 In an earlier version certain chunks depended on others being run.
-7. Report any problems or issues to Matt O'Connell.
+3. Report any problems or issues to Matt O'Connell.
-8. You can not currently map generation type to generator name with a CSV file.
+4. You can not currently map generation type to generator name with a CSV file.
 This functionality looks available but still needs to be built in.
 That feature will be coming soon.

 ##### input_data.csv columns:
 1. Database.Location